MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ## Coming soon

 - **Auto site provisioning.** When migrating to SharePoint sites, if the site doesn't exist, it will be automatically provisioned before the migration starts.
-- **Google migrations (preview).**  Users will be able to migrate their Google Drives to Microsoft 365
+- **Google migrations (preview).**  You will be able to migrate their Google Drives to Microsoft 365.
-- **Scan file shares (preview).**  Users will be able to scan and view their sources for migration readiness.
+- **Scan file shares (preview).**  Scan and view your sources for migration readiness.
-- **Performance dashboard for file shares.**  Users will be able to view their performance history, and if needed, be provided prescriptive guidance on how to improve in impacted areas.
+- **Performance dashboard for file shares.**  View your performance history, and if needed, be provided prescriptive guidance on how to improve in impacted areas.
-- **Ability to install agent on non-domain joined computers (app mode).**  Users will have the option of installing the Migration Manager agent on non-domain joined computers using an agent app.
+- **Ability to install agent on non-domain joined computers (app mode).**  You will have the option of installing the Migration Manager agent on non-domain joined computers using an agent app.

 ## April 2021